1995parham-learning/drift-in-ml/slides.md

 Logging of request and response payloads from your Seldon Deployment can be accomplished by adding a _logging section_ to any part of the Seldon deployment graph.

+The specification is:

+- `url`: Any URL.
+Optional.
+If not provided then it will default to the default [KNative](https://knative.dev/docs/) broker in the namespace of the Seldon Deployment.
+- `mode`: Either `request`, `response` or `all`